VladKk/StudHelper/README.md

 ## Acknowledgments

-* This is my first projects and it has a lot of mistakes, so don't judge strictly)
+* This is my first project and it has a lot of mistakes, so don't judge strictly:)